-4 Reasons to Hire a Property Manager for Your Short-Term Rental
+4 Reasons to Hire a Property Manager for Your Corporate Rental

-Short-term rental units have started to pop up all over the country, especially in thriving metro areas and vacation destinations.
+Corporate rental units have started to pop up all over the country, especially in thriving metro areas.
 Companies like Airbnb and VRBO have made renting out your investment property on a short-term basis more popular in recent years.
 Everyone is now ready to get in on the action to earn some extra money on their rental – whether they’re a first-time or seasoned real estate investor.

-But, are the owners jumping on the short-term rental bandwagon prepared to manage and operate their units at maximum efficiency?
-Operationally, there are many things to consider before listing your rental unit on a short-term basis.
+But, are the owners jumping on the short-term corporate rental bandwagon prepared to manage and operate their units at maximum efficiency?
+Operationally, there are many things to consider before listing your unit as a corporate rental.
 This article explains why you need to hire a property manager to oversee that process.

-Why a Property Manager Is Right for Your Short-Term Rental
+Why a Property Manager Is Right for Your Corporate Short-Term Rental

 If you’re thinking about leasing your unit on a short-term basis, here are four key reasons to hire a property manager.
 They are experts at:

 1. Being legally compliant with local short-term leasing laws

 3. Using technology to improve repairs and maintenance